This post may contain affiliate links. Please see my disclosure policy for details.

 The Roman Amphitheatre is included in the Jordan Pass but 2JOD without.
 Opening times are 8 am til 6 pm in Nov-April, in Summer 8 am-6.30 pm, 6 am-6 pm in April and May and 8 am-3.30 pm during Ramadan.

 4. Stroll down Rainbow Street (Jebel) for ice cream at Mr. Lollies

 I decided to go for a Rasberry lolly, dipped in milk chocolate with colourful cereal!
-It was honestly delicious and this colourful tasty snack didn’t break the bank at 2.50JOD (£2.50).
+It was honestly delicious and this vibrant tasty snack didn’t break the bank at 2.50JOD (£2.50).